jamesmorrisuk/ukveganrecipes/_posts/2020-04-05-quorn-chicken--potato-vegetable-plait-pastry.md

     2. Fry a packet of Quorn vegan chunks in a pan with a small amount of oil and add your drained parboiled potatos.
-Fry both until they develop a very light amount of colour.
+Fry both until they develop a light amount of browning.
 Remove from pan.

-    3. In that same frying pan add 2 tablespoons of your flour of choice, 3 tablespoons of a neutral flavour oil, I used vegetable.
+    3. To make your white sauce in the same frying pan add 2 tablespoons of your flour of choice, 3 tablespoons of a neutral flavour oil, I used vegetable.
     Begin to stir the flour and water mixture removing as many lumps as possible, slowly add in 600ml of soy milk whilst continually stirring.
 Keep stirring on a medium heat until the sauce begins to thicken up.
-Add your sauce to a blender or use an immersion stick blender to remove any lumps caused by the flour.
+Add your sauce to a blender or use an immersion stick blender to remove any lumps of flour remaining.

     4. Put your now lump free mixture back into the same pan and add your salt,